Ebola plush toys fly off the shelf for Connecticut company

 With the latest Ebola outbreak, which already killed more than 4,500 people, mostly in West Africa, customers have snapped up the toy, which looks like half a pretzel.

-Giantmicrobes lists the World Health Organization as one of its largest customers, along with pharmaceutical companies and the American Red Cross.
+Giantmicrobes lists the World Health Organisation as one of its largest customers, along with pharmaceutical companies and the American Red Cross.

 Anyone disappointed by the current shortage of the Ebola toys can click on "Add to Wishlist" and wait for more stock to arrive.
 Or make a different selection from the company's array of other plush toys, including Anthrax, Botulism, Cholera and Dengue Fever.